NOTE- This Blog also entails UPES Geography PYQ 2025 Main Examination-

 gap between the promise and the reality of globalisation.

-The above infographic presents a stark and comprehensive picture of -
+- The above infographic presents a stark and comprehensive

 - the accelerating loss of biodiversity across the planet,